Bevor-Protocol/bevorai-api/README.md

 ### Poetry

-All instances of needing to prefix a script with `poetry run ...` can be substituted out by entering the poetry shell `poetry shell`, then you can execute the commands without the prefix.
+All instances of needing to prefix a script with `uv run ...` can be substituted out by entering the poetry shell `poetry shell`, then you can execute the commands without the prefix.